Ex-Trump lawyer Michael Cohen arrives at prison

 Federal prosecutors have said Trump directed Cohen to arrange the payments to buy the silence of porn actress Stormy Daniels and former Playboy model Karen McDougal in the run-up to the 2016 election.
 Trump denies having trysts with either woman.

-Cohen also pleaded guilty to lying to Congress about a Trump Tower project in Moscow, as well as to charges of tax evasion and bank fraud.
+Cohen also pleaded guilty to lying to Congress about a Trump Tower project in Moscow, to bank fraud, and to tax evasion charges that stemmed, not from his dealings with Trump, but from his failure to report income from other business interests.

-Cohen will undergo medical and mental health screenings and be assigned a job, such as mowing the grounds or cleaning up the visiting room.
-He'll also get sets of clothing, bedding and towels.
+Cohen will spend the first few weeks of his sentence in admission and orientation.
+He'll undergo medical and mental health screenings and be assigned a job, such as mowing the grounds or cleaning up the visiting room.
+If he wants to work on a tell-all, he'll have to skip sleep or exercise to do so.

-At the prison camp, about 115 inmates sleep in bunks lined up in barrack-style halls, instead of individual or two-man cells like in higher-security facilities.
-Recreational amenities include tennis courts, horseshoes and bocce ball.
-Forbes once ranked Otisville as one of "America's 10 Cushiest Prisons," but former employees and inmates say it's hardly "Club Fed."
-Inmates are still doing time and they're still separated from their families and friends.

-"There's no free time to work on your book, or whatever," said former employee Don Drewett.
+"There's no free time to work on your book, or whatever," said former Otisville employee Don Drewett.

 Cohen's fellow inmates include "Jersey Shore" star Mike "The Situation" Sorrentino, who wraps up an eight-month tax fraud sentence in September, and Fyre Festival fraudster Billy McFarland, who's serving a six-year sentence.